 Intake and Planning

-In order to determine the best type of treatment, patients are asked to provide details about the types of drugs they take, and the dosages they’ve become accustomed to.
-It’s important for people to be honest during this interview, even if the questions seem intrusive or embarrassing, as these answers will help medical professionals to develop a detoxification program that will help the person to stay comfortable.
-It’s common for programs to ask people to go through a urine screening as well, just so staff members can ensure that all of the answers given were truthful.
+In order to determine the best type of treatment, patients are asked to provide details about the drugs they take.
+It’s important for people to be completely honest during this interview, even if the questions seem intrusive or embarrassing.
+These answers allow medical professionals to create a treatment program that helps the person stay comfortable.

-Most consulting physicians start their patients on what they believe is an appropriate dose of medications, given the amount of drugs the person is accustomed to taking and the amount of discomfort the person is feeling when the program begins.
+Most consulting physicians start their patients on what they believe is an appropriate dose of medication, given the amount of drugs the person is accustomed to taking and the amount of discomfort the person feels when the program begins.
 Then, the person is monitored closely for any signs of discomfort.

-A person who begins to sweat or develop tearing eyes might need higher doses of medications, as might a person who expresses a rising sense of panic and a need to escape.
-Similarly, consulting medical staff might also look for signs of sedation and sleepiness, as this might be a sign that the person is getting doses of medication that are far too strong.
+A person who begins to sweat or develop tearing eyes might need higher a dose of medication.
+Consulting medical staff might also look for signs of sedation and sleepiness.These signs can indicate that a medication is too strong.

-Some people are able to taper their medication use quite quickly, taking higher doses near the beginning of the process and then taking smaller and smaller doses as the process moves forward until they are taking no drugs at all.
-Other people develop symptoms of withdrawal when they’re asked to taper off their medications, and they may need to take these medications for longer periods of time.
+Some people are able to taper their medication use by taking higher doses near the beginning of the process and then moving to smaller doses as the process moves forward.
+Others develop symptoms of withdrawal when they’re asked to taper off their medications, and may need to take these medications for longer periods of time.

-It’s important to note that detoxification programs are not considered a cure or an appropriate treatment for an addiction.
-People who leave their detoxification programs without receiving any other form of help often go right back to their drug use, almost immediately.
-They haven’t yet developed the skills they’ll need in order to deflect the temptation to use, so the sobriety they attained in detoxification is tenuous at best.
-For this reason, most detoxification facilities provide addicts with a significant amount of information about the benefits of rehabilitation, and they encourage addicts, at almost every step of the process, to enter a rehab program as soon as the detox process is complete.
+It’s important to note that detoxification programs are not considered a cure or an appropriate treatment for drug addiction.
+People who leave their detoxification programs without receiving any other form of help often go right back to drug use.
+You need to learn specific skills in order to deflect your temptation to use.
+For this reason, most detoxification facilities encourage addicts to enter a rehab program as soon as the detox process is complete.